Ivy Tutors Network Logo

 How long is the ACT test?

-For the remainder of 2024, the ACT test is still a 3-hour long core exam with an optional writing section, and can be taken either in person or online.
-Beginning in the spring of 2025, the digital ACT test will be 2-hours for the core exam, with additional, optional sections in science and writing.
-The paper test (in-person) will remain the same in 2025.
-Beginning in the spring of 2026, both the digital and in-person ACT test will be 2-hours for the core exam, with additional, optional sections in science and writing.
+For April, June and July 2025 exam dates, the paper ACT test is still a 3-hour long core exam with an optional writing section, and can be taken either in person or online.
+Beginning with the April 5, 2025 exam, the digital ACT test will be 2-hours for the core exam, with additional, optional sections in science and writing.
+The paper test (in-person) will remain change to the shorter test for the September 6,2025 exam.
+Beginning in the spring of 2026, both the digital and in-person ACT test will be 2-hours for the core exam, with additional, optional sections in science and writing for the national test dates as well as school districts.

 How will the digital ACT affect ACT scores?